 Every time you stand erect, thank your sacroiliac (SI) joints.
 These two joints work hard; they connect your spine to your pelvis, support your upper body, and act as a shock absorber.
-Yet they don’t get much attention —that is, until they start to hurt.
+Yet they don’t get much attention — that is, until they start to hurt.

 When you have sacroiliac joint disease, you are likely to have pain in your leg, buttocks, groin, or lower back.
 The pain can occur when you stand up, walk, sit, or sleep.
-In short, SI joint pain can make you miserable.

 Normal wear and tear of the joint, trauma, and inflammation can lead to painful walking, sitting, sleeping, getting in and out of a car, and other activities.